 In 2021, we repaid \$832 million (£600 million) of commercial paper originally issued in 2020 (\$737 million at date of issuance) under the COVID Corporate Financing Facility established by the Bank of England.

-During 2021, we repurchased and canceled 17.6 million Units for a total of \$434 million.
+During 2021, the Company and BHH LLC repurchased and canceled 17.6 million shares of Class A common stock and LLC Units, respectively, for a total of \$434 million.

 Cash Requirements